inbravo/aws-feature-set/README.md

 ## ![](https://github.com/inbravo/aws-feature-set/blob/master/images/aws/dms.png) DMS : [Database Migration Service](https://aws.amazon.com/dms)

-## DMS Features
+### DMS Features
 - Migrate production database to AWS
 - AWS manages all complexities of migration process
 - Source database remains fully operational
 - Can also be used for continuous data replication with high availability
 - Both homogenous (Oracle to Oracle) as well as heterogeneous migrations are supported (Oracle to Aurora or Microsoft SQL)
 	- **AWS Schema migration tool makes heterogeneous database**
-	- Any code that cannot be automatically converted is clearly marked so that it can be manually converted
+	- Any code that **can not** be automatically converted is clearly marked so that it can be manually converted
 	- Migrations : easy by automatically converting the source database schema and a majority of the custom code
 		- Views
 		- Stored procedures